 Do not use brackets in the names.

 Usually you can tell if you are dealing with an incorporated company because its name will end in Limited (Ltd.), Corporation (Corp.), or Incorporated (Inc.).
 To get the correct name and address of the registered office, you must request a company search.
-For information about obtaining a company search, please visit the Government of BC website for “Requesting Searches & Certificates”.
+For information about obtaining a company search, please visit the Government of BC website for “requesting searches and certificates”.
 There is a fee for a company search, which must be enclosed with the request.
-Phone 1 877 526-1526 (within Canada and USA) or 250 387-7848 for details.
+Phone: 1 877 526-1526 (within Canada and USA) or 250 387-7848 for details.

-A company search of a B.C. corporation can also be done in person at your Service BC office, or through a title service listed in the Yellow Pages of your phone directory.
+A company search of a B.C. corporation can also be done in person at your Service BC office.

 There are some cases, though, where both the company and the principal of the company would be defend- ants.
 These are cases where the principal has something to do with the case, beyond just being the principal of the company.